Negotiating & Drafting Of Media Rights Agreements - An International Perspective

 Angelina Sanchez

-Angelina Sanchez is a third-year law student at Brooklyn Law School.
-She is an executive board member of the Brooklyn Journal of International Law with a forthcoming publication about copyright compliance and enforcement by social media companies in an international context, and is also a member of the Alternative Dispute Resolution Honors Society and the current UHLC National Mediation Competition champion.
-Prior to law school, Angelina worked in various industries including marketing, hospitality, and finance, most recently for a fin-tech company, IPC Systems, Inc. After graduation, she hopes to work in Intellectual Property law, her academic focus.
+Angelina Sanchez is a Brooklyn Law School graduate currently residing in New Jersey.
+She served as an executive board member of the Brooklyn Journal of International Law and her journal note discussing copyright compliance and enforcement by social media companies in an international context was published in summer 2022.
+She was also a member of the Alternative Dispute Resolution Honors Society and the 2021 UHLC National Mediation Competition champion.
+Prior to law school, Angelina worked in various industries including marketing, hospitality, and finance, most recently for a fin-tech company, IPC Systems, Inc. As she embarks on the next steps of her career, her focus is on intellectual property, new technology, and media.